NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 See [Usage details](./usage.md) for more information on the usage of the plugin.

 ## Changelog

+* Version 1.2.1
+	* FIX: PHP Error on using rename corrected.

 * Version 1.2.0
 	* NEW: Add parameter "default_term" to register_taxonomy (introduced in WP 5.5).